Steven Galloway (writer): Defamation lawsuits

 A nine day hearing on the lawsuit began in April 2021.
 During the proceedings, one of A.B.'s friends argued that her tweets about Galloway were inconsequential and that she had already suffered career setbacks by criticizing him.
 Galloway described how the allegations against him had destroyed his life and career, specifically mentioning the fact that his publisher withdrew a three book contract in 2018, and how he had been reduced to doing manual labor jobs, including cleaning swimming pools, for a living.
 He also took issue with a critic's review of a 2018 art exhibit, featuring art by A.B., which described the alleged assault without naming Galloway.
 It was revealed that two defendants, UBC Professors Keith Maillard and Annabel Lyon, had organized the meeting which first alerted other department members to the allegations — a meeting which one attendee described as "[an effort to] protect students and faculty" and another described as "a toxic, traumatic event".
 Maillard and Lyon, who were on A.B.'s committee, rejected claims that their handling of the allegations was related to the fact that they had approved her application to graduate without a complete thesis.

 On December 2, 2021, Justice Elaine Adair ruled that Galloway's suit was not a Strategic Lawsuit Against Public Participation" (SLAPP suit) and allowed him to proceed to trial against all but two of the defendants.
-Of those who Adair ruled had defamed him, she found that each was motivated by malice.
+Of those who Adair ruled had defamed him, she found that there were grounds to believe each was motivated by malice.

 Writing about this hearing in the National Post, Adam Zivo summarized Adair's ruling:

 “In response to ongoing harassment, Galloway launched a defamation lawsuit against 25 people, including A.B.
 The woman and 11 of her supporters responded with an anti-SLAPP objection, arguing that the defamation lawsuit violated their freedom of expression and would have a chilling effect on the reporting of sexual assault.
 In B.C., and elsewhere, legal actions can be blocked by a court if they are deemed a strategic lawsuit against public participation (SLAPP).

 B.C.
 Supreme Court Justice Elaine Adair firmly rejected this argument in a ruling issued Dec.
 2.

 If the lawsuit were prevented, “There would be no legal consequences of any kind attached to publicly calling someone a rapist, completely outside of any formal reporting, and no obligation ever to prove the statement was true,” Adair wrote.
 “No distinction would be made between making a confidential report to an institution … and publishing on Twitter to the world.
 There would be no recourse — certainly not in civil proceedings — for the person publicly so accused.
 It is difficult to see how something so extreme and potentially reckless would be in the public interest.”